MicronOxford/SIMcheck/README.md

           - .main() for interactive test, .test() to unit-test private methods
           - unit tests to run without test data (download should build easily)
           - more tests to test/debug non-interactive code, preconditions (inputs)
+        - rename build output to include underscore!
+        - make sure all parameters chosen are logged
+        - run multi-frame -- fix / document; all stats reported for current time-point only?

+      - fixes:
+        - ensure MCN noise estimate includes Poisson
+        - fix radial profile plot scaling
+        - turn CIP into plot (to be able to save raw data) and/or normalize
+        - FTL/FTO no intensity cutoff option
+        - better names for max/min ratio & SAM check
+        - make sure TLAs / filenames are in the log (Justin)

 * 0.9.9: additional features & updates suggested by referees